Islam in Finland

 Finland is a Christian majority country, with Islam being a minority faith.
 The constitution of Finland ensures freedom of religion and Muslims are free to proselytize and build places of worship in the country.

-The first Muslims were Tatars who immigrated mainly between 1870 and 1920.
+The first Muslims were Tatars who immigrated to Finland mainly between 1870 and 1920.
 Since the late 20th century the number of Muslims in Finland has increased due to immigration.
 Nowadays, there are dozens of Islamic communities in Finland, but only a minority of Muslims have joined them.
 According to the Finland official census (2021), there are 20,876 people in Finland belonging to registered Muslim communities, representing 0.37% of the total population.
 However, majority of Muslims in Finland do not belong to any registered communities.
 It is estimated that there are between 120,000 and 130,000 Muslims in Finland (2.3%).

 Baltic Tatars

 The Baltic Tatars arrived in Finland as merchants and soldiers at the end of the 19th century.
 They were adherents of Sunni Islam and spoke one of the Turkic languages.
-They were later joined by other family members and formed the first Islamic congregation, the Finnish Islamic Association (Suomen Islam-seurakunta), which was founded in 1925, after Finland declared its full independence (1917).
+They were later joined by other family members and formed the first Islamic congregation, the Finnish-Islamic Congregation (Suomen Islam-seurakunta), which was founded in 1925, after Finland declared its full independence (1917).
 The year 1922 was when a law on religious freedom was passed.
 In practice, this society only accepts people from Tatar origin, or Turkic origin in general, as members, excluding non-Turkic speaking Muslims.
 The Finnish Tatars's Islamic congregations have a total of about 1,000 members these days.
 By and large, Tatars remained the only Muslims in Finland until the start of the 1960s.